curl/curl/docs/libcurl/opts/CURLOPT_MIME_OPTIONS.md

 ## CURLMIMEOPT_FORMESCAPE

-Tells libcurl to escape multipart form field and file names using the backslash-escaping algorithm rather than percent-encoding (HTTP only).
+Tells libcurl to escape multipart form field and filenames using the backslash-escaping algorithm rather than percent-encoding (HTTP only).

 Backslash-escaping consists in preceding backslashes and double quotes with